The Pit and the Pendulum

 Here is the short explanation.
 There are two types of PTSD.
 Type I, is single event or short term trauma, that causes changes in behavior after the fact.
 Type II, is long term events where the person adapts survival or coping methods during the event.
 Think Stockholm Syndrome.
 In addition to what I like to call, Inappropriate Social Responses, like violent reactions to misinterpreted stimuli, there are several other changes.
 PTSD is not a single aspect disorder.
 However one of the most persistent characteristics is depression and the chemical changes it causes in the brain.

 The chemical change is important to understanding why it is so difficult for someone suffering from PTSD to recover.
 Reprogramming survival instincts, that have been proven to work, is hard enough to start with.
 Extended exposure and reinforcement over time hard-wires them into the brain.
 There has been enough research to prove that depression involves chemical changes in the brain, which is why some drugs can mask the worst of the effects.
 This is also where your body betrays you, it adapts.
-Your body and your brain are constantly trying to maintain the status quo.
+Your body and your brain are constantly trying to maintain the status quo, homeostasis.
 If you take opiates to suppress pain, your body increases you ability to feel pain.
 Increase the drugs and your body continues to adapt.
 The same effect can be seen with anti-depressants.

 It really sucks when you realize that your own body is conspiring to keep you in the cycle that is tearing you apart.